 - unverified absence

-- truancy

-- absence due to leaving campus without permission (truancy)
+- truancies (including leaving the immediate IPoly vicinity without permission)

-- · family vacation
+- family vacations

-Procedure for Clearing Absenses
+Procedure for Verifying/Excusing Absenses

 When a student is absent from school, the parent must notify the school by calling the attendance clerk at 909/839-2320 or sending a note to indicate the reason for the absence.
 A telephone call is preferred.
 Each tardy of thirty (30) minutes or more is an absence.
-Student absences are to be cleared through the attendance clerk, within three days of absence.
-All uncleared absences will be considered as truant.
+Student absences are to be verified/ excused through the attendance clerk, no later than three days after the absence.
+All unverified/ unexcused absences will be considered as truant.

-Returning from an Absence:
+Returning from Absences:

-The Student is responsible to obtain a readmit upon return from an excused or unexcused absence.
+The student is responsible to obtain a readmit upon return from an excused or unexcused absence.
 Readmits are available in the main office.
 Students should allow ample time to obtain a readmit prior to the start of class.
-Tardy due to obtaining a readmit will not be excused.
+Tardies due to obtaining a readmit will not be excused.
 A doctor's note may be requested if absences become excessive.
 Any unexcused absence is considered a truancy.

-Long-term Absence:
+Long-term Absences:

 The IPoly approach to learning works best when each student attends each day.
 Although occasional absences are unavoidable, long-term absences pose a special challenge to learning.
 Class participation and group projects are vital components to the IPoly program, and a student's long-term absence will seriously impact his/her mastery of important course concepts and skills.
 Parents/ guardians of a student who is absent for an extended period due to illness, injury, or family emergency should contact the main office at 909/839-2320, with an estimate of the student's absence (periodic updates would be appreciated).

-Students should speak with his/her teachers prior to the absence to determine what school work can be completed in advance, during, and/or after the absence; it is a teacher's option to permit make-up work under these circumstances.
+Students who are aware of upcoming absences should speak with their teachers prior to the absence to determine what school work can be completed in advance, during, and/or after the absence; it is a teacher's option to permit make-up work under these circumstances.
 A student returning from an extended absence may require supplemental tutoring and/or remediation beyond what IPoly can offer in order to attain proficiency.
 Such an absence will be considered 'Verified', not 'Excused' for attendance purposes.